TeknooSoftware/states/docs/api/files/DI/Container.php.txt

     }

     /**
-     * To support object cloning : All registry must be cloning, but not theirs values */ public function __clone()
+     * To support the object cloning : All registries must be cloning, but not their values */ public function __clone()
     {
         /**
-         * Do nothing, Pimple uses standard array, they are automatically cloned by php (but not theirs values) */
+         * Do nothing, Pimple uses standard arrays, they are automatically cloned by php (but not theirs values) */
     }